latest nhpb_banner 1__compressed2

 • The Broward County Community Action Agency (CAA) provides immediate financial help.
 This is for people who are just unemployed now.
 Some of the services they offer to qualified applicants include job training, emergency rent/mortgage/utility assistance, employment expenses, as well as grants for education expenses.
 There are also funds to help with moving expenses, free gasoline vouchers, and more.

 Broward County Catholic Charities has a number of programs.
 There are Emergency Services (located in Pompano Beach as well as Miami- phone (305) 754-2444 or (954) 306-9537), free vouchers, help for immigrants and more.
-The charity provides information and referrals to various non-profit agencies, charities and social service resources.
+The charity also provides referrals to local various non-profit agencies, charities and social service resources.
 The agency also provides limited financial assistance for paying rent and/or mortgage.

 • A focus in on eviction prevention, so some limited amounts of rent and/or energy bill assistance may be paid out.
-Other emergency assistance programs that operate include food programs, educational and child care, as well as immigration services.
+Other emergency assistance programs that operate include food programs, educational services and child care vouchers, as well as asylum seeker services.
 Some resources also focus on helping senior citizens in Florida.
 Read more Broward County Catholic Charities.

-Gateway Community Outreach provides low to moderate income individuals with financial assistance for food expenses, rent payments, mortgage help, clothing and more.
+Gateway Community Outreach provides low to moderate income individuals with financial assistance.
+Grant money can help people pay for food, rent payments, a mortgage as well as clothing for work or school.
 There is information on fixing a car in Broward County, gas cards for work and case management.
 Dial (954) 725-8434, or find more details on Gateway Community Outreach assistance programs.

-Church Resource Center assists low income families in Pompano Florida only.
+Church Resource Center assists low income families in Pompano Florida only from 708 Hammondville Rd, Pompano Beach, FL 33060.
 There are many programs available from the faith based charity.
 They offer grants for paying funeral or burial costs, utility bill help, and support to people leaving jail among others.
-Other resources from the group include money for paying electric bills, document retrieval programs or rent assistance as well as help to single parents.
-Call (954) 532-7548 for intake, or find other churches that help pay bills.
+Other resources from the group include money for paying mobile hot lot rent, document retrieval programs or rent assistance as well as help to single parents.
+Call (954) 278-2414 or (954) 532-7548 for intake, or find other churches that help pay bills.

-Volunteers of Americain Broward County - The charity works with families facing eviction, the homeless, seniors, and disabled.
+Volunteers of America in Broward County works with families facing eviction, the homeless, seniors, and disabled.
 Resources range from referrals to low income apartments and emergency rental or deposit assistance in Broward County.
 They also operate employment services and offer support to veterans.
 Read Florida Volunteers of America.

 • Other financial resources or free items are offered for seniors and the disabled in the county.
-The county runs a resource center for the large number of elderly in the region.
 Assistance is also available for disabled Broward County residents.
 There is free food from Meals on Wheels and feeding sites.

-City of Fort Lauderdale Housing & Community Development Division - This agency runs the Homelessness Prevention and Rapid Re-Housing Program.
+City of Fort Lauderdale Housing & Community Development Division runs the Homelessness Prevention and Rapid Re-Housing Program which uses non-profit as well as government funds to help reduce homelessness.
 They also help homeowners who need repairs to a home or tenants in an apartment.
+Part of this can help seniors in Broward County pay property taxes.
 Funds are limited and are first come-served.
-The agency can provide rent assistance and funds for security deposits.
+The agency can provide rent payment assistance and funds for security deposits.
 Call 1-833-385-7368 or 954-828-4527

-South Florida Hope – The non-profit assists veterans in southern Florida.
+South Florida Hope assists veterans in southern Florida.
 It offers low income, subsidized housing, including for the disabled and those with a mental condition.
 The goal is self-sufficiency.
 So this means job placement, credit counseling, and case management is available to people that need an affordable apartment to live in.
 A portion of the veteran’s income will need to pay to be paid towards rent and other housing costs.
-The office is at 1242 NE 26th Street, Wilton Manors, FL, 33305.
+The office is at 1100 N Andrews Ave, Fort Lauderdale, FL 33311.
 Dial (954) 566-2311 or (954) 770-4920

 Urban League has referrals or limited emergency financial assistance.
-However the organization focuses on helping the less fortunate, unemployed, elderly, immigrants and struggling gain self-sufficiency.
+However the organization focuses on helping the less fortunate, unemployed, elderly, and disadvantaged.
 Several resources are available.

 • The elderly and retirees in Broward County can get assistance as well, including for seniors housing, medical, or financial needs.
 Locate additional Senior help.